 3. Evaluate specific available claims.
 Is there enough water to run your existing equipment or will you need different (expensive?) gear?
 What does the USFS, or BLM say about the type of equipment you’d like to use in that location?
 How hard will it be to haul yourself and your gear from the nearest parking spot to the dig site?
 Is it practical to stay overnight on site?

 4. Get on-site to explore the claim.
 You are buying the rights to the minerals on the land, not the land itself.
 Interview the current owner about their production, ask to see the records or notes.
 Sample, sample and sample some more.
 If your sampling skills aren’t up to snuff yet, bring along some more experienced friends.
-Pick your own spots on the claim to sample so here’s no chance of being “guided” to a salted hole.
+Pick your own spots on the claim to sample so there’s no chance of being “guided” to a salted hole.
 Check virgin dirt and any tailings left by historic mining activity.
 Did the old timer’s leave some behind for you?
 Also, is the claim properly posted on site with a discovery monument and corner markers?
 (These markers are not required to be replaced if stolen or destroyed after a claim is filed but you should know if they exist.)
 Is there anything sensitive just upstream or just downstream of the claim which might lead to conflicts with neighbors?
 Are there existing environmental damage issues you may choose to avoid?

 5. Are you confident you know how to maintain your claim ownership?
 Do you know the correct county and BLM offices to work with and what forms they require?
 What about fees and due dates associated with that paperwork?
 (See comment below for more on this.)